 The shop needed to be different, to really serve the families in the immediate area but also further afield.
 Children’s clothes can be very expensive and so the average cost of clothing in B@titude is between 50p – £1.
 To be able to achieve this it needed something extra to happen and a group of friends including one business supports the shop by sponsoring the rent.

 The shop opened on the 24th January 2005.
 It has exceeded our expectations in so many ways.
-We have made many friends in the community, and we could not have achieved half of what has happened without the generosity of people continuing to support us and donate great quality clothes, toys, equipment and small items of furniture.
+We have made many friends in the community, and we could not have achieved half of what has happened without the generosity of people continuing to support us and donate great quality clothes, toys and equipment.

 Having a small tea and coffee area has been a very important aspect of the shop, it has given mums, dads and grandparents, a chance to relax while children can play in the play area.
 It has become a bit of a gathering place and community meetings sometimes take place in the shop.
 We also enjoy the company of the older generation who come in for tea and a chat and who themselves feel they benefit from mixing with young families.

 This is a very resourceful, lively community and we are delighted to be part of the Leatherhead story.
 There are many more dreams waiting!

 So is this run all out of the shop?

 No, but it is the main contact point for many of these elements.
 For us the shop holds great value and worth; providing a good and honest space for people to share, connect and invest in one another.

 There are many different projects that happen both inside and outside of the shop.
 We are able to offer counselling to individuals who otherwise couldn’t afford it.
 In the summers holidays we organise trips to places such as London Zoo, Hobbledown Farm & the beach.
 It’s important to us to be able to help families have break together, even if it is only a day away somewhere different.